aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-design/powerpoint-fonts/font-substitution/_index.md

 1. Generate the slide image to observe the effect.

 ## **Replace Fonts Explicitly**
-To replace the fonts using explicit replacement following steps are used:
+To replace the fonts using explicit replacement, following steps are used:

-- Load the desired presentation.
+1. Load the desired presentation.
-- Load the font that is to replace inside the presentation.
+1. Load the font that is to replace inside the presentation.
-- Load the replacing font.
+1. Load the replacing font.
-- Replace the fonts.
+1. Replace the fonts.
-- Write the modified presentation as a PPTX file.
+1. Write the modified presentation as a PPTX file.

 The implementation of the above steps is given below.

-{{< gist "aspose-slides" "53249e5573d2cd6e66f91f708e8fe008" "Examples-CSharp-Text-ReplaceFontsExplicitly-ReplaceFontsExplicitly.cs" >}}
+{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Text-ReplacingFontsExplicitlyInsidePresentation-ReplacingFontsExplicitlyInsidePresentation.java" >}}

 ## **Rule Based Font Substitution**
 To replace the fonts by setting some rules of replacement following steps are used: